-Bicarbi is a medical food for the management of metabolic acidosis associated with CKD (chronic kidney disease).
+Bicarbi is a medical food for the management of metabolic acidosis.

-Bicarbi is enteric coated sodium bicarbonate which is used for the treatment of low blood bicarbonate levels, which reflect high body acid content.
+Bicarbi is GI friendly enteric coated sodium bicarbonate (baking soda) which is used for the treatment of low bicarbonate levels (also know as TCO2,Total CO2, CO2 or Carbon Dioxide), which may reflect high body and blood acid content.

-Treatment of elevated blood acid, know as metabolic acidosis, with Bicarbi may delay the progression of kidney disease.
-More on the importance of treating metabolic acidosis as an independent variable can be found in the case studies section.
+Treatment of elevated body and blood acid with Bicarbi may delay the progression of kidney disease.
+More on the importance of treating body and blood acid (called metabolic acidosis) can be found in the About Metabolic Acidosis section of this web site.

-Treatment with Bicarbi is supported by medical guidelines for Health Care Providers.
-Bicarbonate levels should be maintained between 23-29 meq/L in people with kidney disease.
+Treatment with sodium bicarbonate found in Bicarbi is supported by medical guidelines for Health Care Providers.
+Bicarbonate levels (also called Total CO2, TCO2, CO2 or Carbon Dioxide), should be maintained between 23-29 meq/L in people with kidney disease.

 Bicarbi is affordable and cost effective.
 Even so, the cost may be covered by your Health Savings Account, and may qualify for tax deduction as a qualified medical expense for you and your dependents.

-Yes, several studies have shown that improving low serum bicarbonate levels with sodium bicarbonate reduces the risk of kidney failure.
+Yes, several studies have shown that improving body and blood acid or raising low serum bicarbonate levels with sodium bicarbonate reduces the risk of kidney failure.

-4,5 One study even showed not only did improving low serum bicarbonate level reduce the risk of kidney failure but it also improved the nutritional status of people with kidney disease.4 This said, raising low bicarbonate levels is only one part in improving outcomes for those with chronic kidney disease.
+4,5 (Serum Bicarbonate can be measured under several names including Total CO2, TCO2, and Serum Bicarbonate).
+One study even showed not only did improving low serum bicarbonate level reduce the risk of kidney failure but it also improved the nutritional status of people with kidney disease.4 This said, raising low bicarbonate levels is only one part in improving outcomes for those with chronic kidney disease.
 Your health care provider will give you guidance on controlling blood pressure, controlling glucose, potential weight loss and some dietary requirements.
 All of these and more are modifiable factors in improving the outcome of chronic kidney disease or CKD.
 See 'References' in the 'About Metabolic Acidosis' section if you are interested in some of the published clinical data about improving bicarbonate levels in CKD.

 Sodium bicarbonate is an acid buffer or a base.
 It is often used to treat metabolic acidosis or to reduce blood acid levels.
 Sodium Bicarbonate is the same as baking soda used in cooking.